 There were about 123,300 jobs for Wholesale and Retail Buyer in 2016 (in the United States).
 There is little to no growth in job opportunities for Wholesale and Retail Buyer.
-The BLS estimates 13,300 yearly job openings in this field.
+There will be an estimated 13,300 positions for Wholesale & Retail Buyer per year.

 The states with the most job growth for Wholesale & Retail Buyer are Washington, Colorado, and Utah.
 Watch out if you plan on working in Maine, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Wholesale and Retail Buyers
+What Tools & Technology do Wholesale and Retail Buyers Use?

 Below is a list of the types of tools and technologies that Wholesale and Retail Buyers may use on a daily basis: